unt-libraries/django-premis-event-service/README.rst

   # start the app
   $ docker-compose up -d db app

-  # If you make changes to the models, create and apply a migrations
+  # If you make changes to the models, create and apply a migration
   $ docker-compose run manage makemigrations
   $ docker-compose run manage migrate